pettro98/BotsGame/README.md

 # Game
 ***
-You can read the game description and rules and try it [here](http://www.hexagongame.org/).
+You can read the game description and rules.
+You can try the game [here](http://www.hexagongame.org/).

-Note: the game requires Flash player installed.
+Note: the game requires Flash player.